FAQ and Feedback

 COVID-19 and Virtual Recruitment

-If you have additional questions or concerns, schedule a 30 minute 1:1 appointment with the Career Services team via Handshake or come to a virtual drop-in (view our drop-in hours), or attend one of our upcoming small group sessions or workshops.
+If you have additional questions or concerns, schedule a 30-minute 1:1 appointment with the Career Services team via Handshake, come to a virtual drop-in (view our drop-in hours), or attend one of our upcoming small group sessions or workshops.

 What support is Career Services offering in response to these current events?

 Career Services will be offering weekly online small group career coaching sessions and workshops to address questions such as how to network while social distancing, how to stay focused on the job search in uncertain times, and how to prepare for online interviews.
 Log in to Handshake to view the full calendar of small group coaching sessions and workshops, to make a 1:1 career advising appointment, and to access Zoom links for the virtual drop-ins.
 To view past workshops, visit our Workshop Recordings page.
 For the Class of 2020 onward, all iSchool students have access to Career Services for one year after graduation.